jwmwalrus/bumpy/README.md

 ### Git-affecting Commants

-These commands may perform operations on the `version.json` file, and cause at least one commit and/or other git-related operation.
+These commands may perform operations on the `version.json` file, and cause at least one commit and/or other git-related operations.

 #### bump